KarolKYX/sql-injection-case-study/README.md

 # OWASP Juice Shop Security Assessment & CIA Triad Impact

 > **Disclaimer:** This repository contains Proof-of-Concept (PoC) materials developed strictly for educational purposes, security research, and vulnerability demonstration in an isolated lab environment.
-It is not intended for malicious use or unauthorized testing.
+It is not intended for malicious use or unauthorized testing :heavy_exclamation_mark:

 ---